 you want; release tags might be useful.
 Easy so far, right?

 Except notice that I have a minor ordering problem here.
 The

 change, which adds a function to insert a record into the

 widgets_table script.
 If we run the

-first, it will fail, because the
+will fail, because the

 widgets table does not yet exist.

 Of course we can re-order the lines in the configuration file.
 But given that